On an Optimal Stopping Problem with a Discontinuous Reward: Analytical study of the value function

-To show that $\mathcal{S}\supseteq\tilde{\mathcal{S}}$, we show $\mathcal{C}\subseteq\tilde{\mathcal{C}}$.
-Fix $(t,x)\in\Cr$, so that ${v(t,x)>\varphi(t,x)}$.
-Since $L(t)<0$ for all $t\in[0,T)$, we have by Lemma \ref{lemmaValueFonction} that ${v(t,x)>h(t,x)}$ for all $(t,x)\in [0,T)\times\reals_+$.
-Thus, $v(t,x)> \max(\varphi(t,x), h(t,x))$, which confirms that $(t,x)\in\tilde{\Cr}$. \end{proof} Combining the results of Lemma \ref{lemmaTauEquality} and Proposition \ref{propSurrRegionsEqual} yields the next corollary. \begin{corollary} Suppose Assumptions \ref{assumpCHolderContinuous} \ref{enumCHolderContinuouspart1} and \ref{assumpCandg} hold.
-If $L(t)<0$ for all $t\in[0,T)$, then $\tau_t^x=\tilde{\tau}_t^x$. \end{corollary} \begin{proof} The proof follows immediately from Lemma \ref{lemmaTauEquality}, Proposition \ref{propSurrRegionsEqual} and continuity of the value function in Theorem \ref{thmContinuity_v}. \end{proof} \begin{remark} From the results above, we can conclude that when the fee and surrender charge functions only depend on time (Assumption \ref{assumpCandg}) and satisfy other regularity assumptions (Assumptions \ref{assumpCHolderContinuous} \ref{enumCHolderContinuouspart1}), if $L(t)<0$ for all $t\in[0,T)$, the optimal stopping problem with the continuous reward function \eqref{eqVASurOpt3} is equivalent to the optimal stopping problem with the discontinuous reward function \eqref{eqAmOptVA}.
+From the results above, we can conclude that when the fee and surrender charge functions only depend on time (Assumption \ref{assumpCandg}) and satisfy other regularity assumptions (Assumption \ref{assumpCHolderContinuous}), if $L(t)<0$ for all $t\in[0,T)$, the optimal stopping problem with the continuous reward function \eqref{eqVASurOpt3} is equivalent to the optimal stopping problem with the discontinuous reward function \eqref{eqAmOptVA}.
 That is, the two problems lead to the same value function (Theorem \ref{thmContRep}), surrender region (Proposition \ref{propSurrRegionsEqual}), and optimal stopping time (Corollary \ref{corrEqualOptStop}).
 It also follows that the optimal surrender boundary and the continuation region will be the same for the two problems.

-Numerical examples in Section \ref{sectNumResults} show that when these conditions are not satisfied the two problems may still lead to the same surrender region.
-This suggests that the conditions stated in Proposition \ref{propSurrRegionsEqual} can be relaxed. \end{remark}
+To provide some intuition for this result, we remark that the condition $L(t) < 0$ is associated with a non-empty surrender region (see Proposition \ref{propNonEmptyS_t}); at any point during the life of the contract, there is always a possibility that early surrender will become optimal in the future.
+Then, the value of the VA contract is strictly above that of the EPV of the maturity benefit, and if surrender occurs it will be due to the contract value being equal to the surrender benefit.
+When this is the case, all three stopping times coincide (see the discussion after the proof of Lemma \ref{lemmaStoppingTimes}).